artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 ## Change log

+### 1.9.2

+- Move to `Payment.create` API instead of older (and deprecated) `Contribution.completetransaction` API.

+- Treat HTTP headers sent by GoCardless webhooks as case-insensitive, as now required by GoCardless (they changed the way they sent HTTP/1.1 headers).

+- Fix missing/invalid configuration for payment instrument and payment method.

 ### 1.9 For CiviCRM 5.19+

+- **Do not install v 5.19 from civicrm.org/extensions** - it's missing the important libraries!
+Use 5.19.1

 - Supports changing the amount and cancelling a subscription via CiviCRM main user interface (issue 6).
 It does not support letting supporters themselves change these things.